avidit/hassio-addons/rtlamr2mqtt/DOCS.md

 # About

-The rtlamr2mqtt add-on allows you read utility meters using rtl-sdr and rtlamr and send to homeassistant via MQTT
+The rtlamr2mqtt add-on allows you to read utility meters using rtl-sdr and rtlamr and send the readings to homeassistant via MQTT

 ## Installation